rcjj98/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ### Deleting job applicant: `delete [p]`
-Deletes an existing job applicant from the address book.
+Deletes an existing job applicant from the HRConnect.

 :exclamation: **Take note: Cannot delete an applicant if he/she has an interview scheduled.**